Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Materials and Methodology

 where $\frac{\partial z}{\partial x}$ and $\frac{\partial z}{\partial y}$ represent the partial derivatives of the elevation values in the $x$ and $y$ directions, respectively.

-To assess the relevance of the predicted DEMs to hydrological applications \citep{https://doi.org/10.1029/2021WR030998}, we extracted stream networks using the 8D flow model \citep{Svoray01092004}, which included the Fill, Flow Direction, and Flow Accumulation tools in ArcGIS Pro.
+To assess the relevance of the predicted DEMs to hydrological applications \citep{https://doi.org/10.1029/2021WR030998}, we extracted stream networks using D8, the Deterministic 8-direction flow model, \citep{ocallaghan1984drainage, Svoray01092004}, which included the Fill, Flow Direction, and Flow Accumulation tools in ArcGIS Pro.
 The resulting stream maps were compared with ground truth using common binary segmentation metrics, i.e., Intersection over Union (IoU), precision, recall, F1-score, and overall accuracy, as defined below:

 where TP, TN, FP, and FN denote, respectively, true positive, true negative, false positive, and false negative values, and \(A\) and \(B\) are predicted and ground truth segments, respectively.